mattmassicotte/PackageTemplate/README.md

 ## Contributing and Feedback

 I'd love to hear from you!
-Get in touch via [mastodon](https://mastodon.social/@mattiem), an issue, or a pull request.
+Get in touch via an issue, pull request, or find me [here](https://www.massicotte.org).

 By participating in this project you agree to abide by the [Contributor Code of Conduct](CODE_OF_CONDUCT.md).